pve-loong64-port/proxmox-backup/docs/notifications.rst

 -------------------

-The following table contains a list of all notification events in Proxmox Backup server, their type, severity and additional metadata fields. ``type`` as well as any other metadata field may be used in ``match-field`` match rules.
+The following table contains a list of all notification events in Proxmox Backup Server, their type, severity and additional metadata fields. ``type`` as well as any other metadata field may be used in ``match-field`` match rules.

 ================================ ==================== ========== ==============================================================